-- (1) Subject to Article 41, this Part applies to any award made - (a) in pursuance of an agreement for arbitration to which the Protocol applies; - (b) between persons of whom one is subject to the jurisdiction of some one of such Powers as have been declared by Order in Council to be parties to the Geneva Convention and of whom the other is subject to the jurisdiction of some other of the Powers aforesaid; and
+- (1) Subject to Article 41, this Part applies to any award made - (a) in pursuance of an agreement for arbitration to which the Protocol applies; - (b) between persons of whom one is subject to the jurisdiction of some one of such Powers as Her Majesty may, by Order in Council, have declared to be parties to the Geneva Convention and of whom the other is subject to the jurisdiction of some other of the Powers aforesaid; and

-- (c) in one of such territories as have been declared by Order in Council to be territories to which the Geneva Convention applies. - (2) In this Article the expression "Order in Council" means an Order in Council which is in force and which - (a) has been made under section 35 of the Arbitration Act 1950 of the United Kingdom; or - (b) has effect, by virtue of section 35(3) thereof, as if it had been so made.
+- (c) in one of such territories as Her Majesty may, by Order in Council, have declared to be territories to which the Geneva Convention applies. - (2) In this Article the expression "Order in Council" means an Order in Council which is in force and which - (a) has been made under section 35 of the Arbitration Act 1950 of the United Kingdom; or - (b) has effect, by virtue of section 35(3) thereof, as if it had been so made.